-A. All jump heights will conform with most current AKC height and broad jump recommendations.
-Each member will be allowed only one run in each class with the dog for that class.
+- A. An exhibitor may enter multiple Rally classes with different dogs.
+Each dog may only enter one Rally class where Rally Advanced/ Excellent is one class. - B. All jump heights will conform to the most current AKC height and broad jump recommendations (refer to Rally height requirements below). - C. Each member will be allowed only one run in each class with the dog for that class unless judge defers otherwise.
 AKC signs and equipment specification will be used.

-- B. Walk-throughs will be announced.
-Youth will not be allowed to walk through the pattern at any time other than the official walk-through time. - C. There are no exceptions for veteran dogs in Rally.
-All dogs must be able to do the required items. - D. RALLY SCORING AND EXERCISE DESCRIPTION refer to Appendix C
+- D. Walk-throughs will be announced.
+Youth will not be allowed to walk through the pattern at any time other than the official walk-through time unless judge defers otherwise. - E. There are no exceptions for veteran dogs in Rally.
+All dogs must be able to do the required items. - F. If Exhibitor is registered in Puppy class, the Exhibitor is not allowed to register in a Rally class with the same dog. - G. RALLY SCORING AND EXERCISE DESCRIPTION refer to Appendix C